The City of Omro will be continuously updating this webpage with information as it becomes available.

 Swimming lessons and the Omro Baseball/Softball summer program have been cancelled.

 The library is actively monitoring the outbreak of COVID-19.
 As a precautionary health measure, we are canceling all public programs and meetings until further notice.
 Please check our website at omrolibrary.org or continue to monitor our Facebook page for further updates.
 As of 3/18/2020, the library will be closed.
 Beginning FRIDAY, APRIL 24, we will be offering contactless curbside pickup for in-house items (by appointment only): Monday through Friday, 10am - 4pm (hours may change as needed).
+Appointments are now available to visit the library.
 Find the details at https://bit.ly/OmroCurbside As updates become available, we will post them on our website at omrolibrary.org, and on our Facebook page.

-Omro schools and playgrounds are currently closed.
+Omro schools and playgrounds are currently open.
 The school trail remains open.

 Omro Area Community Center: